jaydeegbobeh/eng88_API_with_Python/README.md

 else:
     print("Sorry the postcode is incorrect please enter the correct postcode")
 ```
-This code checks if a postcode is a valid UK postcode, if it is it returns the code 200 and gives information such as latitude.
+This code checks if a postcode is a valid UK postcode, if it is it returns the code 200 and gives information such as latitude and longitude of the input postcode.
 ```
 import requests
 import json